thasipablo/boat-cruise-reservation-api/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank [Murat Korkmaz](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) for this project design idea.
+We would like to acknowledge the [Microverse](https://www.microverse.org/) community for the support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>